Travel Bargain destination

 surround the docks of fishing boats bobbing in the tide.
 Scoma’s

-of the bay for sunsets and 4th of July fireworks (until the fog rolls
+view of the bay for sunsets and 4th

 at